DGBQ/HubitatProjects-Public/drivers/GooglePollenForecaster/documentation/InstallSetupConfigue_GooglePollenForecaster.md

 ##### 💡 Hints and Best Practices
 * **Mandatory Refresh:** After changing this toggle's state or setting the dates, you **must close and reopen the device driver page** in the Hubitat interface to display or hide the date picker fields correctly.
 * **Annual Roll-Forward:** This is an automated convenience feature.
 Once the driver successfully exits an active blockout period, it will automatically calculate and set the new **Blockout Start Date** and **Blockout End Date** one year into the future.
-This prepares the driver for the next off-season without further manual intervention.
+This prepares the driver for the next off-season without further manual intervention.**NOTE:** The roll-forward mechanism does not account for leap years.
+To ensure successful annual rollover, the blockout date of February 29th should not be used.
-* **Polling Resumption:** If the toggle is switched **Off** while a blockout is active, the driver will immediately use the Hub's scheduler to resume normal polling operations on the next scheduled time.
+* **Polling Resumption:** If the toggle is switched **Off** while a blockout is active, the driver will immediately use the Hub's scheduler to resume normal polling operations on the next scheduled time. **Important:** If you later switch the blockout toggle back **On**, you will need to manually reset the **Blockout Start Date** and **Blockout End Date** to re-engage the seasonal schedule correctly.
 * **Quota Savings:** This feature is highly recommended for reducing API consumption when you know the monitored pollen are not relevant in your area (e.g., winter months).

 #### 🔄 Auto-Reset Errors at Midnight